This advice applies to Scotland. Change country

 Headway supports people with brain injuries and their carers.
 It also campaigns for improvements in health and social care services.
 It runs a helpline, and can provide a list of solicitors who specialise in brain injury cases.

-The Foundation provides medical care, counselling and therapy to people who have suffered an injury as a result of torture and who live in the United Kingdom.
+Freedom from Torture provides informed and sympathetic medical care, counselling and therapy to people who suffer injury as a result of torture and who live in the United Kingdom.
 It sets up self-help groups and can examine patients, for example, to provide forensic evidence of torture injuries.
-The organisation can be of use to someone who was injured and is applying for asylum.
+The organisation can be of use to clients who were injured and are applying for asylum.

 Rape Crisis Centres